P0llen/speaker-detector/speaker_detector-0.1.6/README.md

-23/07/2025 - Lara Whybrow, Creator - Works as far as I can see, but now we have a robust set of tools for training and managing the data and can focus now on refinement and bug fixing.
+Note: Still in development, as I am configuring the system for the most performant approach.
+Feel free to jump on the project with me.

 # speaker-detector 🎙️